Home > The Raeburn Review

 The Raeburn – Scotland-themed boutique rooms with heritage touches in lively Stockbridge.

 A short ramble from New Town, Stockbridge has an independent, village-like feel and this small, stylish hotel is very much part of the local scene, thanks to its perpetually busy restaurant, bar, and beer garden.
-Tweed, tartan, and prints of local wildlife dominate the ten individually styled rooms, complete with iPod docks and espresso machines, while rain showers and free-standing tubs are de rigueur in the bathrooms.
+Tweed, tartan, and prints of local wildlife dominate the ten individually styled rooms, complete with espresso machines, while rain showers and free-standing tubs are de rigueur in the bathrooms.
 Excellent on-site dining and drinking aside, the hotel is an easy stroll from numerous other dining options and the service is helpful and cheerful.
 Frequent buses run to New Town and beyond in case you don’t fancy an uphill walk all the way to Old Town.

 The Raeburn – Location